apptainer/apptainer-userdocs/signNverify.rst

-But note that this only restores the *public* key (used for verifying) to your local machine and does not restore the *private* key (used for signing).  **If you perminantly delete your private key, there is no way to recover it.**
+But note that this only restores the *public* key (used for verifying) to your local machine and does not restore the *private* key (used for signing).  **If you permanently delete your private key, there is no way to recover it.**

 .. _searching_for_keys: